shantlr/compose-reducer/README.md

 reducer(initialState, { type: 'INCREASE' }); // { counter: 1 }
 ```

-### onEach
+### `onEach`

 Alias of [withActions](#withactions)

 ### Context

-In some cases it is convenient to be able to reuse a previously computed value in multiple sub reducer
+In some cases it is convenient to be able to reuse a previously computed value in multiple sub reducer.
 This is possible through context.

 #### `withContext`

 Add some values to context

 Added values are scoped, only accessible in sub (given) composableReducers

 ```ts